 The realistically portrayed characters also give readers foreign to India a glimpse into the lives of real Indians.
 The characters are not created superficially or for dramatic effect.
 The characters aren’t the “mysterious Indians living in India” but authentic Indians living in modern day India trying to balance their modern lifestyles with the traditions that define their culture.
 While the foreign reader can relate to average Indians through the story, the average Indian, the average Madrasi or the average Tamilian can certainly pick up a book where he or she can actually relate to characters – people who are like them, written by a person who really understands the culture.

 Experiencing and exposing the cross-cultural challenges of India is a common theme of many novels based in India featuring a foreigner.
 While the cross-cultural element, sometimes subtle, sometimes obvious, is sprinkled throughout the book, the story neither focuses on culture shock or culture superiority.
 It is an original, idea-driven mystery that beautifully unravels connections between culture and science and technology and crime.
 That is precisely what makes this book so endearing.

-The Steradian Trail: Book #0 of the Infinity Cycle can be purchased on Kindle by clicking here.
+The Steradian Trail: Book #0 of the Infinity Cycle can be purchased on Amazon by clicking here.

 Find your ideal program in just a few clicks.

 Select Industry > Learning Level > Skill, to see 1-3 suggested programs.